Chrislee1996/Project-2-Christopher-Lee/README.md

 > A feed where users can share their musical opinions

->A users profile that shows their favorite artists
+>A list that users can use to keep track of music/artist they want to listen to

 ## Stretch goals